anutron/clientcide/Docs/UI/StickyWin.PointyTip.md

 Class: StickyWin.PointyTip {#StickyWin-PointyTip}
 =================================================

-This is an instance of [StickyWin][] that automatically wraps the values you pass in [StickyWin.ui.pointy][] to create a tool-tip that points at a specified DOM element from a specified direction.
+This is an instance of [StickyWin][] that automatically wraps the values you pass in [StickyWin.UI.Pointy][] to create a tool-tip that points at a specified DOM element from a specified direction.

 ### Tutorial/Demo